flatheadmill/sympatico/diary.md

 Essentially, we get a new arrival and we migrate to it.
 Everyone gets the arrival and generates a new routing table.
 They take snapshots of any of the buckets that will transfer to the new participant.
-The new participant see its arrival and obtains a copy of the existing table, generates the same new routing table.
+The new participant see its own arrival and obtain a copy of the existing table, generates the same new routing table.

 A routing table is used to determine the location of the leader and the location of its followers in a half-Paxos that has a government assigned by edict.
 The